trpelis/DevOps-journey/README.md

 - Keepalived as failover between HAproxy services

-I also got myself little bit into Docker and Terraform
+I also got myself little bit into Docker.